ray-project/rayfed/README.md

 - **Multiple Controller Execution Mode**

-  The RayFed job can be run in single controller mode when developing and debugging, while it will be run in multiple controller mode in production without any code change.
+  The RayFed job can be run in the single-controller mode for developing and debugging and the multiple-controller mode for production without code change.

 - **Very Restricted and Clear Data Perimeters**